-Naomi Klein: globalization, capitalism, neoliberalism and climate change.
-Naomi Klein has probably done more than any other commentator, to raise public understanding of the relationships between capitalism, neoliberalism and climate change.
-Here we explore her contribution
+Naomi Klein has probably done more than any other commentator, to raise public understanding of the relationships between globalization, capitalism, neoliberalism and climate change.
+Here we explore her contribution.

 contents: naomi klein – life and contribution • no logo, corporations and globalization • the shock doctrine, neo-liberalism and the rise of disaster capitalism • this changes everything – capitalism vs. the climate • conclusion – where next? • further reading and references • acknowledgements • how to cite this piece

 Naomi Klein (1970- ) is a Canadian journalist, writer and activist known for her critiques of globalization and consumerism, neoliberalism, and the role of capitalism in climate change.
 Her books – No Logo, The Shock Doctrine and This Changes Everything: Capitalism vs the Climate – became international bestsellers and have ‘done more to popularise the inseparability of capitalism and climate change than perhaps any other author’ (O’Brien 2019).
 In 2018, she joined Rutgers University, the State University of New Jersey as the inaugural Gloria Steinem Endowed Chair in Media, Culture and Feminist Studies.

 Born in Montreal, Naomi Klein’s father was a paediatrician in a public hospital; her mother, a documentary filmmaker.
 They were both Jewish Americans who had made their way there through their resistance to US military action in Vietnam.
 Her paternal grandparents were also politically engaged.
 Involved with the Communist Party from the 1930s, like so many others, they left in 1956.
 Both were strong unionists.
 Writing in 2008, Larissa MacFarquhar suggests that the ‘political stories in which Klein places herself all begin in the thirties’.